smakkapati-repo/hackathon-code-agent-core/README.md

 ./cfn/scripts/deploy-all.sh
 ```

+**Note for Windows users:** During agent deployment, you may be prompted to press Enter.
+Simply press Enter to continue.

 **Note:** The deployment automatically:
 - Creates Cognito User Pool for authentication
 - Deploys infrastructure (VPC, ALB, ECS, S3, ECR)